"We need to respect the fact that it is possible to know without knowing why we known and accept that - sometimes - we're better off that way."

 The interesting thing is that none of them can explain why they know what they know!
 They just know!

-In an instant they are able to make snap judgements.
+In an instant, they are able to make snap judgments.
 We often dismiss this sort of insight because we have come through an education system that has encouraged us at every step of the way to back up and elaborate on our hunches with pages of facts and figures and complex spreadsheets supporting our claims.

 We trust scientists because they can back up their claims.